Borough through a health crisis

-On a positive note, we’ve managed to offload our horrid SUV (squalid unkempt Vauxhall) in favour of a French thing that’s large enough to hold my bike, various cycling accessories, me and Jan with some luggage and a dog cage in which we transport our vomiting dog.
+On a positive note, we’ve managed to offload our horrid SUV (squalid unkempt Vauxhall) in favour of a French thing that’s large enough to hold my bike, various cycling accessories, me and Jan with some luggage and a dog cage in which we transport our dog.
+We bought the car so we could take family day trip with dog bike, the lot.
+The first one didn't go well.
+We piled eveything in and set off for Clitheroe to look at a property.
+Just an excuse really, we were never gong to buy it.
+Anyhow, the car performed fine but the family outing hit a sour note when we discoverd the dog had vomitted on the picnic hamper.
 Yes, he’s not used to a smooth ride and folding seats.
-But let’s be fair, he’s a very considerate vomiter, surreptitious and private as opposed to the racket a tiger makes while roaring out of the undergrowth.
-In fact, the first we know about 'a little accident' is when we come to open the picnic hamper!
+But in all fairness, he’s a very considerate vomiter, surreptitious and private as opposed to the racket a tiger makes while roaring out of the undergrowth.
+In fact, the first we know about 'a little accident' is when we come to expose our lunch in the hamper!
 An appetite suppressant if ever there was one.

 Within the past year a branch of the family has moved up to a remote property about a mile from Ravenstonedale (which itself is remote) in the Howgill Fells.
 No, I’d never heard of the area either.
 It’s between the Lakes and the Yorkshire Dales and is marvellous walking and cycling territory, though don’t even consider visiting with a dicky battery - its hilly!